SotirisKak/sotiriskak.github.io/_pages/about.md

 Updates
 -------
+- I will spend the summer 2023 as a Computational Structural Mechanics intern at [Ansys.](https://www.ansys.com/)
 - Will be presenting latest work on embedded, discrete fiber networks at the Society of Engineering Science Annual Technical Meeting **(SES2022)**, College Station, TX.
-(Monday 10/17/22, *@8.7 Mechanics of Complex Networks in Materials and Biology*, Session: 1A, Room: Hotel-Ross I).
+(Monday 10/17/22, *@8.7 Mechanics of Complex Networks in Materials and Biology*, Session: 1A).